2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 Some people say that inheritance is evil and should be avoided, some other say it's good.
 As with all things, *in medio stat virtus* (virtue stands in the middle), sometimes inheritance is better left where it is, other times its usage is necessary for things to make sense.

 The *depth of inheritance* metric tells us how deep the inheritance hierarchy is, thus this metric will tell the us the strength of one of the possible dependency types.
-The deeper the inheritance, the more dependencies we have, which means that we have more classes that, if edited, will change the behaviour of the "children classes".
+The deeper the inheritance, the more dependencies we have, which means that we have more classes that, if edited, will change the behavior of the "children classes".

 It's better having a short inheritance depth, (although it's not necessarily wrong) having a longer chain of dependencies might mean we have a structural problem, where some classes are "too generic" and at the top of the hierarchy we have some kind of "universal object".